*daily rates in Curitiba Airport based on a 1 day rental (24hr period) and for guidance purposes only.

 What is the Airport Like?

 The airport is big but is still stretched to overcapacity.
 The terminal was constructed to handle 4.5m passengers and currently handles over a million more.
-As Curitiba is a host city for the 2014 World Cup, the authorities have begun an expansion plan to cope with the expected congestion.
-As it stands though, the airport still has excellent facilities including over sixty shops in a mall and many places to eat.
+As Curitiba was a host city for the 2014 World Cup, the authorities had begun an expansion plan to cope with the expected congestion.
+The airport has excellent facilities including over sixty shops in a mall and many places to eat.

 What Should I do When I Arrive?